SOUROURYOUSSEF/enterprise-rails/README.md

 - Modular plug-in architecture
 - Clear separation of concerns
 - Use of Rails best practices and idioms
-- Fully integrated read-to-use sample application
+- Fully integrated ready-to-use sample application

 ### What is Enterprise Application?